nikhilrathore1997/tif_to_jpeg_python/README.md

-# This is the Python Script for changing tif to jpeg formate
+# This is the Python Script for converting tif image to jpeg formate